 Outside in the parking lot you could see the getting and spending still going on in the dark.
 Beyond the parking lot were the roads and the woods and the streams and the mountains all under a white shawl of snow.
 Driving back through the whiteness I realized I didn't need to buy any more gifts for anybody.
 We all already have more gifts than we need or know how to use.

-What we all need for Christmas is often the last thing we want -- a sharp whack from a keisaku wielding jikijitsu focusing us to simply accept, at the last minute, His gift.Posted by Vanderleun at December 24, 2012 4:01 PM
+What we all need for Christmas is often the last thing we want -- a sharp whack from a keisaku wielding jikijitsu focusing us to simply accept, at the very last minute, His gift.Posted by Vanderleun at December 23, 2013 5:01 PM